Mrs Hinch, also known as Sophie Hinchcliffe, has become an online sensation after sharing her cleaning hacks on Instagram.

-And now, Hinchers have boosted sales for high-end supermarket Marks & Spencer after Sophie uploaded an Instagram story showing off her favourite M&S goodies.
+And then shortly after Hinchers boosted sales for high-end supermarket Marks & Spencer after Sophie uploaded an Instagram story showing off her favourite M&S goodies.

-The mum-to-be included a £1 non-scratch cleaning sponge from the high-street favourite, and the retailer has now confirmed that sales on their cleaning products have now gone up by 100 per cent.
+The mum-to-be included a £1 non-scratch cleaning sponge from the high-street favourite, who confirmed that sales on their cleaning products had gone up by 100 per cent since.

-The Instagram sensation also revealed that she is loving Marks & Spencer’s Apricot & Orange Kitchen Cleaner and Floral Burst Multi-Purpose Cleaner, both of while retail for 90p each.
+The Instagram sensation also revealed that she loves Marks & Spencer’s Apricot & Orange Kitchen Cleaner and Floral Burst Multi-Purpose Cleaner, both of while retail for 90p each.

 And fans have even taken to their own Instagram accounts to express their love for Mrs Hinch’s top M&S picks.